Solpeo/pong_tutorial/pong.js.md

         layout.appendChild(bars.bottom);

 The paddles are defined in the same way as the bars, but anchored to the left and right of the layout.
-We don't need to set the top right now, because the motion code will handle that.
+We don't need to set the paddles' top right now, because the motion code will handle that.

         var paddles = {